gabriel-dehan/dyson-sphere-blueprints/README.md

 - [x] Fix wrong <Select> background color on windows
 - [x] Add a reset button to homepage form
 - [x] Improve search by mod version, should find all compatible versions
+- [x] Remove blueprint name when parsing blueprint
+- [x] Add a link to "my collections" page from the collection page
+- [ ] Fix rendering of blueprints 3 times in show page
 - [ ] Add smelters / assemblers recipes detail
+- [ ] Add power needed
 - [ ] Way to add tags with icons in a cleaner fashion
 - [ ] Blueprint preview
 - [ ] Search / filters for collections